 The Lincoln Electric K2275-3 Welding Cart is designed specifically to hold all Lincoln brands of portable welders, including Century and Marquette brands.
 The tank holder on this cart features a hole cut through the top tray instead of the usual chain to hold it upright.
 Most carts of this type use a chain to secure the gas cylinder instead.

 Featuring an angled, 11.75 inch wide tray on top and a flat bottom of the same width, the 25-pound Lincoln Electric K2275-3 Welding Cart has a tray the same width on the bottom, but the bottom shelf is 27 inches long compared to 19 on top.
 There’s plenty of room for a helmet, torches and some tools.

 The Lincoln Electric K2275-3 Welding Cart is 15.5 inches tall at the front, but the tall, upright handle is 30.5 inches tall and it’s designed to double as a cable wrap.
 This cart holds up to 130 pounds.
 Some owners feel the metal thickness on this cart is too lightweight.
 Others didn’t like the bottle holder, which uses tabs at the bottom to keep the bottle from moving.
 The bottle also interferes with storage space on the bottom shelf.

 Wrapping it Up

-We went with the Klutch Deluxe 3-Drawer Welding Cabinet as our selection for the best cart in this roundup.
-It’s heavy-duty, has a lot of storage in good variety, and the drawers and enclosed cabinet protect your stuff from prying eyes and shop dust.
+The Klutch Deluxe 3-Drawer Welding Cabinet is heavy-duty, has a lot of storage in good variety, and the drawers and enclosed cabinet protect your stuff from prying eyes and shop dust.

 Any of these carts will improve productivity by consolidating all your gear and making it mobile into the bargain.
 Your advantage will be more efficient work.